ederbf/specification-pattern/README.md

 # specification-pattern
- Skeleton of a project with Specification pattern
+ Queries to a data layer with Specification pattern